Shuggatank/Tic-Tac-Toe/README.md

 Again this gave me a rough idea on how a class based code may be layed out.
 Ultimately I decide to go with a function system.
 For me it was easier to quickly implement and keep track of the data.
 I may refactor the code to a class system on a later date.

 When I finally started coding I starts with the bare minimums.
-I made a broilerplate HTML document and created the divs for the game board so I can assign them later to the Javascript code.
+I made a boilerplate HTML document and created the divs for the game board so I can assign them later to the Javascript code.
 In CSS I sized the squares for the gameboard and gave it a border so I could see it on the screen while testing.
 After that I started working on the Javascript code.
 First, I declared all the variables I might use, since I didn't yet know how I was going to go about certain things like turn tracking I created more variables than I needed at the end.
 Some did come into use later in the process.

 The next code I created was the DOM section.
 I was thinking of all the functions the game might have and created sections in the HTML for them and did document queries for grab them for later use.
 Again, I wasn't 100% sure how or if I was going to use them, but they were there in case I did decide to use them.

+I started working on the logic.
+First was to loop through the square array that I grabbed with  ```const squares = document.querySelectorAll('.squares');``` so I can access each individual square.
+Within that loop I also created a event listener to listen for a click so it would grab the square with the id that was clicked on.
+I passed that data onto another function.

+The function I passed the square data onto would determine player turns, player symbols, and be used to add the square id to the player array to keep track of spaces taken.
+The player turn was kept track of by using a numerical count that would increment each turn.
+If the counter hit 10 then that would result in a tie game.
+To determine which player's turn it was I used a modulus operator to check divisibility by 2.
+In order to prevent clicking on a space that has been already play and changing the symbol, check was put into place.
+First the innerHTML is filled with a space.
+This is need because a space is still a detectable character but won't show up in the html page, this is important a little later.
+Once that the innerHTML is filled with a space, the length of the innerHTML becomes 1.
+So a check was put into place to check whether a space returns a 0 or a 1.
+If it returns a 0, that means the space has no characters in it and hasn't been played yet, so the logic continues.
+If a 1 is returned then the logic is stopped until the player clicks on an empty spot.

 There are few things I still need to work on.